 Bacteria are responsible for a large percentage of illness and suffering.
-For this reason, the practice of sanitation and disinfection is necessary in a salon, barbershop or specialty salon.
+For this reason, the practice of sterilization and sanitation is necessary in a salon, barbershop or specialty salon.

 Pathogenic Bacteria Classification

 As to form or general appearance, there are three major groups of bacteria.